 - The result is a “cone of light” where rays are diffracted, reflected and/or refracted off the object, ultimately, allowing the individual to view a specimen in dark field.

-- The dark-ground microscopy makes use of dark-ground microscope, a special type of compound light microscope.
+- The dark-ground microscopy makes use of the dark-ground microscope, a special type of compound light microscope.

 - The dark-field condenser with a central circular stop, which illuminates the object with a cone of light, is the most essential part of the dark-ground microscope.